ionic-team/capacitor-remix-templates/README.md

 npx cap run android
 ```

+#### Setting your server.url variable
+Remix is a full-stack framework.
+Meaning that your application needs a backend server to properly run your Remix app.
+When testing your application locally, you'll need to set your `server.url` variable to a currently running server.
+You can start a remix dev server with `npm start` and then run `npx cap run <platform>` on a separate process to start your Capacitor application.
+If your backend server is not running, your Capacitor Remix app will not work properly.
+When deploying your application to the App Store, be sure to set your `server.url` variable to a hosted server and not the default `http://localhost` value.

 _note: The Capacitor + Remix dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.
 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 The `pnpn-lock.yaml` file can be safely be removed once you clone a template if you would like to use another package manager like `npm` or `yarn`._

 ### Deploying to App Stores